-This 360 has been specifically designed for those working as an Manager.
+This 360 has been specifically designed for those working as middle level leaders within an education setting.
 The statements are based on a behavioural framework that has repeatedly proven to differentiate high and low performers.
 The framework is called the Schroder High Performance Management Competency Framework (HPMC for short) and it has been used to measure performance across a wide range of different job types.